nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 - **BusinessName2**: The second business name of the ValueSet.
 The ValueSet MAY have a second BusinessName segment.
 Where there is a second BusinessName, each one MUST be separated by a hyphen (-) character e.g. 'ITK-PatientAllergyChangeType'.
 - **Version**: This is the major version number of the ValueSet e.g. 'ValueSet-CareConnect-MedicationDosageMethod-1'.
 Mandatory

+This name MUST be used as the ValueSet's filename.

+In addition, The **[BusinessName1]-[BusinessName2]-[Version]** section of the ValueSet's name MUST be used in two places:

+- The **name** of the profile - specifically the name.value element
+- The resource's **logical ID**.

-The [BusinessName1]-[BusinessName2]-[Version] section of the ValueSet's filename forms the final segment of the its URL and is used to populate its logical id (e.g. the ValueSet.id element).
+The logical ID forms the final segment of the URL of the ValueSet resource and is used to populate its logical id (i.e. the ValueSet.id element) when published on the a national FHIR Reference server.
 An example URL for a ValueSet on the NHS Digital FHIR Reference Server is https://fhir.nhs.uk/STU3/ValueSet/CareConnect-MedicationDosageRoute-1, CareConnect-MedicationDosageRoute-1 being the value of the logical id.
 "
 %}

 {% include requirement_box.html
-	heading="FHIR-NAME-04: FHIR Extension names MUST follow an agreed format" content="The name of the extension refers to the name.value element in the extension's StructureDefinition and the extension's filename.
-This section details a set of rules that MUST be followed when creating NHS Digital FHIR Extensions.
-The extension's name consists of a number of name segments and will be in the form:-
+	heading="FHIR-NAME-04: FHIR Extension names MUST follow an agreed format" content="The name of the extension consists of a number of name segments and will be in the form:-

 **[FHIRAssetName]-[Base]-[BusinessName1]-[BusinessName2]-[Version]**